 Which tests and items have calculators available, and what are the available calculators?

 Yes.
 There are calculator practice tests for math and science.
+You can also practice using the calculators on the Desmos website.
 See Practice tests (formerly test warm-ups) for MAP Growth.

 Can I practice using the calculators?

 The four function calculator can be found on items that are appropriate for calculator use on the MAP Growth 2-5 and 6+ assessments.
 The scientific calculator can be found on appropriate items on the MAP Growth 6+ assessment.
 These are the only test-level restrictions on calculators.
 No MAP Growth K-2 items or tests have a calculator available for use.

 Previously, NWEA had an advanced calculator that included graphing capabilities.
 However, this calculator has been phased out of MAP tests, and there are no current items in any MAP tests that require a graphing calculator.

 Does NWEA use a graphing calculator on any test items?

 Aside from the above test restrictions, the individual items, and not the test itself, determine which calculator is available for use.
 Each item with a calculator has a specific calculator type.
 Students cannot choose a specific calculator.
 If an item includes a calculator, it is designed for use with that calculator type.
 The attached calculator should match the content and expected calculations for an item.

 How does the test determine which calculator to display?
 Is it based on grade?

 The MAP Growth test is grade agnostic, and therefore the calculator is not introduced at any particular grade level.
 They are assigned at the item level for appropriate items.